Title: Head Coach

 Name: Jim Miller

-Coach Miller is coaching his 15th season at KCC.
+Coach Miller is beginning his 19th season at KCC.
 He attended Climax-Scotts High School, where he lettered in four varsity sports and won several All-Conference awards.
 Miller spent more than 20 years on active military duty with the United States Army before retiring in 1992.
 During his military career, he played and coached baseball, basketball and fastpitch softball at several levels within the Army.

 Upon retiring, Miller spent four years as assistant coach at Comstock High School before joining the coaching staff at KCC.
 Miller also spent several years coaching summer baseball in Battle Creek, leading Del Seat Builders to a league championship and appearing twice in the Stan Musial World Series.
 He was recently inducted onto the Battle Creek Amateur Sports Association Wall of Fame for his contributions to amateur baseball in the city and region.